rtibblesbot/kolibri-library/hplife/README.md

 2. Run the extract sctipt:
 ```
+cd /data/sushi-chef-hplife
+source venv/bin/activate
 ./extract.py
 ```

-3. Open `http://localhost:8080` on your computer and complete the authorization
+3. Click on the link that gets printed in the terminal and complete the authorization

 4. The download will start (and takes approximately ... hours)

 ### Transform